How To Plan Your College Search: Admission, Financial Aid and More

 Organize Your College Search

-aren't likely to change dramatically.
+If you're still a few years out from college, start narrowing your choices now.
+Campus size and location, a university's rankings and even how much it costs to go there aren't likely to change dramatically.
 Research important admission deadlines and remember: it pays to be first, sometimes literally.
 There are often scholarships or financial aid available for people who submit college applications early.

 Technology to the Rescue

 Countless free apps or even Google Calendar can keep your deadlines (and the rest of your life) running right on track.
 Watch videos about your top colleges online, take an interactive tour or research majors and programs.